raghavg27/equity-crew/README.md

 - **Historical tracking** — SQLite log of past recommendations vs actual price outcomes
 - **Alerting** — Email/Telegram notification when a high-confidence BUY is detected
 - **PDF report generation** — Formatted research report via Jinja2 + WeasyPrint

 ---

+## 👨‍💻 Why Hire Me for Your AI Engineering Team?

+If you are a recruiter or an engineering manager looking for a **Senior AI Engineer or GenAI Developer**, this project demonstrates my ability to build **production-ready AI systems**, not just Jupyter notebook prototypes.

+Here is what this project proves I can bring to your team:
+- **Advanced Multi-Agent Orchestration:** Deep understanding of delegating complex tasks to specialised autonomous agents using frameworks like CrewAI.
+- **Production-Grade Reliability:** Implemented exponential backoff for APIs, strict Pydantic schemas for LLM output guardrails, and dual-handler structured logging.
+- **System Architecture & Performance:** Custom parallel execution pipeline using `ThreadPoolExecutor`, drastically cutting down wall-clock time by ~40% while respecting task dependencies.
+- **Integration of Real-World APIs:** Seamlessly integrated financial data (`yfinance`), neural search (`EXA`), and multi-LLM gateways (`OpenRouter`).
+- **End-to-End Delivery:** From CLI architecture to rich automated PDF generation, the system is designed as a complete, user-facing product.

+Feel free to reach out to me for roles involving LLMs, autonomous agents, and AI backend infrastructure!

+---